 - In July 2014, the IMF published the third Pilot External Sector Report (ESR) covering the world’s largest economies.
 The Report contains a multilaterally consistent assessment of members’ external balances, currencies, and policies.
 The analysis broadens external sector surveillance by more systematically assessing exchange rates, current accounts, balance sheet positions, reserves adequacy, capital flows, and capital flow measures.

 - The ESR relies on the External Balance Assessment methodology, introduced in 2012, which assesses the current accounts and exchange rates in a multilaterally consistent manner.

 For its advice to have the most impact, the IMF seeks to provide strong economic analysis, candid and evenhanded advice that is tailored to country circumstances, and clear messages.

 - The IMF’s major findings and policy messages are published twice a year in the Managing Director’s Global Policy Agenda.
 This report highlights the top-line messages from the IMF’s multilateral surveillance products (e.g., the WEO, GFSR, Fiscal Monitor, Pilot ESR and Spillover Reports) and sets the agenda for the IMF’s key priorities.

-- Other initiatives that are expected to improve surveillance are coverage of relevant social issues (such as unemployment and inequality), including a recent comprehensive report on jobs and growth; early consultations with country authorities on relevant policy questions prior to Article IV consultations; and systematic follow-up on past advice.
+- Other initiatives to improve IMF surveillance focus on strengthening coverage of relevant structural and social issues (such as unemployment and inequality).
+They include a recent comprehensive report on jobs and growth; early consultations with country authorities on relevant policy questions prior to Article IV consultations; and systematic follow-up on past advice.